Sunbird-Ed/sunbird-perf-tests/sunbird-platform/channel-read/README.md

 ### Test Environment Details:
 1. No of AKS node -24
 2. No of replicas - 8
-3. Release version - NA
+3. Release version - Release 2.10.0

 **API End Point:** `/api/channel/v1/read`